 Where you store your electric motor is essential.
 A variety of factors can impact storage — temperature, vibrations, pests — so taking some time to find a reliable storage space will be critical to maintaining your electric motor.

 The ideal spare electric motor storage spot would be somewhere clean and dry, with climate control to keep your electric motors at the perfect temperature.
+Electric motors come with the added risk of being stolen, so they should be located in a secure area not easily visible through a window or door.
 Sometimes this ideal storage isn’t feasible, but you can still make do with what you have.

 If your storage area is close to a rail line, construction areas or busy roads, subtle vibrations could begin to harm your spare electric motor.
 You can help alleviate damage from vibrations by putting your spare electric motor on counteractive materials.